mmontossi/makers/README.md

 ### Methods

-There are two methods available in tests:
+There are two new methods available in tests:
 ```ruby
 build
 create